-You might enjoy the sweat they stir up, but spicy peppers can burn your esophagus and cause heartburn for hours after you eat them.
+You might enjoy the sweat they stir up, but spicy peppers can cause heartburn for hours after you eat them.
 Hot, spicy foods are particularly dangerous for your digestive system when you eat them close to bedtime or when you lay down.

 Yes, that sweet tooth you indulge is affecting more than the size of your thighs.
 Chocolate can trigger digestive symptoms like heartburn and upset stomach, especially if you have a disorder.
-It’s a diuretic too, which means it can cause diarrhea and loose stools.
+For some people, it can even cause diarrhea and loose stools.

 5. Artificial Sweeteners

 While you think you’re doing your body a favor by shaving calories off your intake, your digestive system suffers when you substitute artificial sweeteners for natural sugar.
-The pink, yellow and blue packets are filled with ingredients that increase inflammation and cause bloating, diarrhea and gas.
+The pink, yellow and blue packets are filled with ingredients that can cause bloating, diarrhea, and gas.

 It’s not technically a food unless you consider the three-martini lunch.
 Even drinking alcohol in moderation can relax the sphincter in your esophagus, causing heartburn or acid reflux.
-Too much alcohol can inflame your stomach lining, induce cramping and lead to diarrhea.
-It also prevents you from absorbing nutrients properly.
+Too much alcohol can inflame your stomach lining, negatively affect your liver, or lead to diarrhea.
+It also can prevent you from absorbing nutrients properly.

-Too much of anything is bad for digestion, but corn in large amounts is particularly dangerous because it’s high in cellulose, a fiber that the human stomach can’t break down.
-Corn passes through your system undigested, and it can cause cramps and gas in the process.
+Too much of anything is bad for digestion, but corn in large amounts, because of its high cellulose content, can lead to significant gastrointestinal symptoms.
+Cellulose cannot be broken down by the human digestive tract.
+Corn passes through your system undigested; as such, it can cause cramps, abdominal pain, and gas in the process.

 Again, while it’s not a food, coffee definitely deserves a spot on this list.
 Coffee so irritates the stomach lining that nearly 40 million Americans have kicked the habit.
-Coffee can cause heartburn, acid reflux, inflammation, dehydration and constipation.
+Coffee can cause heartburn, acid reflux, and bowel habit– among other things.
 What’s in your mug?